cnadler86/micropython-camera-API/README.md

 ## Notes

 - For ESP32, do not use sizes above QVGA when not JPEG.
-The performance of the ESP32-S series has improved a lot, but JPEG mode always gives better frame rates.
+The performance of the ESP32-S series has significantly improved, but JPEG mode always gives better frame rates.
 - The OV5640 pinout is compatible with boards designed for the OV2640 but the voltage supply is too high for the internal 1.5V regulator, so the camera overheats unless a heat sink is applied.
 For recording purposes the OV5640 should only be used with an ESP32S3 board.
 Frame sizes above FHD framesize should only be used for still images due to memory limitations.
 - If your target board is a ESP32, I recommend using IDF >= 5.2, since older versions may lead to IRAM overflow during build.
 Alternatively you can modify your sdkconfig-file (see [issue #1](https://github.com/cnadler86/micropython-camera-API/issues/1)).
+- The driver requires PSRAM to be installed and activated.
+- Most of the precompiled firmware images are untested, but the only difference between them are the target architecture and pin definitions, so they should work out of the box.
+If not, please raise an issue.

-## Plans for the future
+## Future Plans

-- [ ] edge case: enable usage of pins such as i2c for other applications
+- Edge case: enable usage of pins such as i2c for other applications
-- [ ] provide examples in binary image with lfs-merge
+- Provide examples in binary image
-- [ ] include camera driver version in API
+- Include camera driver version in API